by Arnie Schoenberg

 more on scale and measurements: human scaleImagination Question

-When you look in the mirror do you see yourself as a trillion cells, or a trillion, trillion atoms which came from stardust, or a collection of selfish genes, or an individual?
+When you look in the mirror do you see yourself as a trillion cells deciding to cooperate because of common DNA, or a trillion, trillion atoms which came from stardust, or a collection of selfish genes, or an individual with your name, or a reflection of your culturally determined ways of seeing, or something else?

 Don't go to a dictionary and look up the definition of "evolution".
 Most of the definitions are just going to reinforce your confusion.
 For this class we are using the biological definitions of evolution: the splitting of a lineage into two new species, or the change in allele frequency in a breeding population from one generation to the next.
 For this class an individual can never evolve in their lifetime, a cell phone operating system can never evolve, only a population or a species can evolve.
 Darwin understood the problem with the word "evolution" and preferred the phrase "descent with modification", but that obviously never caught on.